 Flecainide is a class Ic antiarrhythmic licensed for the treatment of AV nodal reciprocating tachycardia, arrhythmias associated with accessory conducting pathways, paroxysmal ventricular arrhythmia where the symptoms are severe and life-threatening, and paroxysmal atrial arrhythmias.
 It is also used occasionally as an off-license treatment for intrauterine fetal arrhythmia.

-The available human pregnancy data primarily consist of a small retrospective cohort study, case reports and small case series documenting maternal flecainide administration to treat fetal tachyarrhythmias.
-One meta-analysis has been published; however the aim was to evaluate the efficacy of transplacental treatment of fetal tachyarrhythmia, therefore limited pregnancy outcome information was reported.
+The available human pregnancy data primarily consist of two small retrospective cohort studies, a clinical trial with only a small number of flecainide exposures, case reports and small case series documenting maternal flecainide administration to treat fetal tachyarrhythmias.
+Two meta-analyses have been published; however, the aim was to evaluate the efficacy of transplacental treatment of fetal tachyarrhythmia, therefore limited pregnancy outcome information was reported.
 Furthermore, pregnancy outcomes in these reports are influenced by the underlying fetal arrhythmia for which flecainide was administered.

-The number of confirmed first trimester-exposed infants identified in the literature is limited to three cases.
-Therefore, it is not possible to provide an accurate assessment of the risk of congenital malformation following flecainide exposure.
+The number of confirmed first trimester-exposed infants identified in the literature is limited to five cases.
+While no malformations were reported, the number of exposures is too limited to allow accurate assessment of the risk of congenital malformation following flecainide exposure.
 Case series/case reports describing preterm delivery, low birth weight, intrauterine/neonatal death and neurodevelopmental delay have been published.
 However, these are likely to be confounded by fetal arrhythmia, for which flecainide was prescribed to treat.
 Given the lack of controlled prospective studies, limited conclusions regarding the fetal effects of flecainide exposure can be provided.

 Maternal arrhythmia in pregnancy may impact on haemodynamic stability and placental perfusion, with potential risks to the developing fetus.
 Similarly, fetal arrhythmia poses a serious risk of adverse pregnancy outcome.
 Where flecainide is needed to treat either a maternal or fetal arrhythmia, it should not be withheld for drug safety concerns.
 Given the arrhythmogenic side effects of flecainide, additional fetal and maternal monitoring is required.
 Treatment should be overseen by a clinician with experience in treating fetal or maternal arrhythmia.